 Welcome to my blog.
-If you’ve read my writing before, you may be familiar with its old home (which i also have a link to if you click the button in the top right corner of this blog.)
+If you’ve read my writing before, you may be familiar with its old home.
 I decided that i wanted a blog with which i could do more and potentially reach more people.
 The posts will be the same caliber of Biblical exposition and honest reflection, because why change a good thing, even if it limits readership?

 But maybe you’re not familiar with my writing.
 Here’s what you need to know: My name is Joshua Wingerd, and i am 29 years old.
 I became a believer in the Lord Jesus Christ when i was 18 while at a summer camp.
 I love writing, and i am currently working on sermons, technical essays, bible study blog posts, and several novels.
 I graduated from Southwest Baptist University in Bolivar, MO in December of 2015 with a BA in Biblical Studies, and i moved back to Southern California in May of 2017.
 I am currently pursuing an M.Div. at Gateway Seminary in Los Angeles, CA. My wife and i married on November 5, 2020, and we are presently praying persistently for God to call me to a local church–anywhere in the United States–for full-time pastoral ministry.
 Your prayers are appreciated as well.